Reviews You Can Rely On

 What's the Best Value?

 Unlike many power tools, there is nothing close to a parallel between price and performance regarding impact drivers.
-Our research and test results taught us that several models could outperform more expensive models in certain aspects.
+Our test results taught us that several models could outperform more expensive models in certain aspects.
 We also know that this review's most affordable tools can handle a very reasonable workload, especially for light-duty and finish applications.

 Whether or not you already own a certain brand's batteries and chargers can greatly affect the value for you.
 Suppose you own one of these brands and are pleased with their products.
-In that case, your best option is likely to stick with the brand you have, provided that you do your research and confirm with the manufacturer that your current battery system is compatible with the model of impact driver you're planning on purchasing.
+In that case, your best option is likely to stick with the brand you have, provided that you do your homework and confirm with the manufacturer that your current battery system is compatible with the model of impact driver you're planning on purchasing.
 Also, make sure that our testing results match the performance you're looking for — because one brand may be great at making circular saws but terrible at making impact drivers.

 Though there is a span of prices between these products, a few of the best models in our tests, the Milwaukee M18 Fuel and Makita XDT13, are reasonably affordable — especially if you already own Milwaukee batteries or if you buy the impact driver in a kit with other tools.
 If you're in the market for a 12V version, the Milwaukee M12 Fuel is well worth the price considering its outstanding performance.
 If you don't already own a collection of a certain brand's tools that you'd like to expand upon, Kobalt's new model, the XTR Max 24V, includes a 24-volt battery and a charger.